Skip to content

 Tayyibat in Saudi Arabia : kabsa, lamb and the desert food culture

 Saudi Arabia is the second-largest Tayyibat practice market after Egypt.
-The lamb and rice culture is naturally aligned with the system : kabsa, mandi and madghout are all easily made Tayyibat-compliant by removing tomato (zone grise) and using boiled-then-seared meat.
-The challenge is the Western breakfast invasion (eggs, processed cheese, white toast) which is absolutely khabaith.
+The lamb and rice culture is naturally aligned with the system : kabsa, mandi and madghout are all easily made Tayyibat-compliant.
+In the strict Tayyibat palette, tomato becomes tayyib when prepared the Attaybatte way (peeled, deseeded and cooked, three cumulative conditions), onion is tayyib when cooked (preferably finely chopped or blended into the sauce), garlic is excluded entirely, and the boiled-then-seared method applies to beef.
+The real challenge is the Western breakfast invasion (eggs, processed cheese, white toast) which is absolutely khabaith.
 Solution : revert to the traditional Saudi morning of dates, fresh cream and Arabic coffee without sugar.

 Where to source in Riyadh and Jeddah